zeroknowledgediscovery/zedwiki/paper_stage/cognet1.md

 + https://www.pewresearch.org/politics/2014/06/12/section-1-growing-ideological-consistency/

 Throughout this report we utilize a scale composed of 10 questions asked on Pew Research Center surveys going back to 1994 to gauge peoples’ ideological worldview.
 The questions cover a range of political values including attitudes about size and scope of government, the social safety net, immigration, homosexuality, business, the environment, foreign policy and racial discrimination.

-The individual items are discussed at the end of this section, and full details about the scale are in Appendix A.
+## Pew Research 10 questions

++ Government regulation of business does more harm than good
++ Government is wasteful and inefficient
++ Poor people have it easy because they can get benefits without doing anything
++ Government cannot afford to do much more to help the needy
++ Blacks who cant get ahead are responsible for their own condition
++ Immigrants are a burden becuase they take jobs, housing and healthcare
++ Most corporations make fair reasonable profit
++ Stricter environmental laws hurt trh economy
++ Best way to ensure peace is through military strength
++ Homosexuality should be discouraged by society

 # Metric Space for Beliefs, Opinions and Worldviews